ebezzam/python-dev-tips/docs/source/reproducible.rst

         # Save the results
         np.save(os.path.join(os.getcwd(), "results.npy"), results)

-This makes hydra a great tool for keeping tracking of experiment runs and their parameters, while limiting changes to the code (and having new code commits).
+This makes Hydra a great tool for keeping tracking of experiment runs and their parameters, while limiting changes to the code (and having new code commits).
+Check out `this blog post <https://medium.com/@bezzam/hydra-for-cleaner-python-code-and-better-reproducibility-in-research-c035028101f9>`_ for more on Hydra.

 Setting the seed
 ----------------